Audi (song)

 "Audi" is a song by American rapper Smokepurpp.
 It was released on May 17, 2017, as the lead single from his debut mixtape Deadstar.
 The track is considered one of his breakout singles, along with "Ski Mask".

 Music video

 The music video for the track was released on May 18, 2017, on the WorldStarHipHop channel.
-As of June 2020, the video has over 60 million views.
+As of March 2025, the video has over 70 million views.

 Critical reception

-The track received generallyPatrick Montes of Hypebeast called the song "unorthodox".
+The track received generally positive reviews from music critics.
+Patrick Montes of Hypebeast called the song "unorthodox".
 Lindsey India of XXL called the track a "fan favorite" whilst also congratulating him on the single being certified Gold by the RIAA.
 David Drake of Pitchfork called the instrumental for the song "thundering".
 Julian Robles of HotNewHipHop said Smokepurpp showed "primo ignorance" on the track.

 Sequel

 A sequel to the track, titled "Audi II", was released on December 6, 2019, ahead of Smokepurpp's debut studio album Deadstar 2.